 How many books have you written, and in what order should I read them?

-I’ve written seventeen novels, one novella, and several short stories.
-Join my early reader club below for author notes, reading order recommendations and more.
+I’ve written eighteen novels, one novella, and several short stories.
+Join my readers club below for author notes, reading order recommendations and more.
 In the meantime, here is the full list of novels:

 THE STRANGER INSIDE (2019)